-- → Develop a Climate Action Plan for Washington Grove that prioritizes goals, timelines, actions, and metrics to confirm progress. - → Explore opportunities for climate actions in cooperation with Maryland, Montgomery County and other municipalities.
+- (a) Develop a Climate Action Plan for Washington Grove that prioritizes goals, timelines, actions, and metrics to confirm progress. - (b) Explore opportunities for climate actions in cooperation with Maryland, Montgomery County and other municipalities.

-13.2 Sustainable Energy Strategies for Washington Grove Recommendations:
+13.2 Sustainable Energy Strategies for Washington Grove Recommendations

-- → In order to establish a baseline to measure progress, consider a household survey to determine current energy sources for heating, the average amount used per year, and the type and age of equipment. - → Investigate costs of extending low-pressure natural gas lines to other parts of Town and whether it would be cost-effective as a 'back-up' energy source for heat pumps. - → Encourage replacement of fuel oil furnaces with more efficient heat pumps. - → Educate Town residents about the benefits of the Maryland Electricity Choice Program. - → Encourage residents to consider photovoltaic (solar) panels on their property; - → Pursue community solar as a source of zero-carbon electricity. - → Couple community solar with education and incentives for Grove residents to improve home energy efficiency, such as increased insulation and air sealing. - → Encourage Town residents -- through community solar incentives -- to switch from fossil fuel heating to carbon-free heat pumps and other emerging zero-carbon technologies.
+- (a) In order to establish a baseline to measure progress, consider a household survey to determine current energy sources for heating, the average amount used per year, and the type and age of equipment. - (b) Investigate costs of extending low-pressure natural gas lines to other parts of Town and whether it would be cost-effective as a 'back-up' energy source for heat pumps. - (c) Encourage replacement of fuel oil furnaces with more efficient heat pumps. - (d) Educate Town residents about the benefits of the Maryland Electricity Choice Program. - (e) Encourage residents to consider photovoltaic (solar) panels on their property. - (f) Pursue community solar as a source of zero-carbon electricity.

+- (g) Couple community solar with education and incentives for Grove residents to improve home energy efficiency, such as increased insulation and air sealing. - (h) Encourage Town residents -- through community solar incentives -- to switch from fossil fuel heating to carbon-free heat pumps and other emerging zero-carbon technologies.

-13.3 Sustainability Opportunities for Town Buildings, Infrastructure, Natural Resources and Operations Recommendations:
+13.3 Sustainability Opportunities for Town Buildings, Infrastructure, Natural Resources and Operations Recommendations

-- → Select a 100% renewable supplier of electricity for the Town to cover McCathran Hall, Maintenance Shop, Streetlights, and Maple Lake or join a Community Solar group. - → Consider the following step-wise transitions toward net-zero operation of McCathran Hall and the Maintenance Shop, noting their intermittent seasonal use: - Electronic thermostats to ensure heating and cooling only during use. - Converting furnaces to biogas and/or installing battery back-up in lieu of the generator. - Installing solar panels on the south-facing roof of the Maintenance Shop and/or ground mounted panels. - Adding weatherstripping and seasonal interior storms to the original windows. - Insulating the ceiling and then the walls of the older part of McCathran Hall. - → Select a 100% renewable electricity supplier through Maryland Electricity Choice Program. - → Consider ground-mounted or other locations for small solar arrays. - → Investigate routes (e.g. via collaboration with Montgomery County), costs, and benefits of town-wide composting. - → Investigate opportunities and strategies, costs, and benefits of processing plant material for carbon sequestration in collaboration with Montgomery County and/or other partners. - → Consider the interest in and possible location of a community garden. - → Consider transitioning to non-gasoline powered maintenance equipment (i.e., plug-in electric or biofuel) as the current equipment reaches the end of its useful life; - → Consider installing plug-in chargers (EV charging) at the Maintenance Shop, Town Hall, playground parking, Commercial Corner, and/or Train Station if it can be done without financial detriment to the Town.
+- (a) Select a 100% renewable supplier of electricity for the Town to cover McCathran Hall, Maintenance Shop, Streetlights, and Maple Lake.
+This could be done through the Maryland Electricity Choice Program or by joining a Community Solar group. - (b) Consider the following step-wise transitions toward net-zero operation of McCathran Hall and the Maintenance Shop, noting their intermittent seasonal use: - i.
+Electronic thermostats to ensure heating and cooling only during use. - ii.
+Converting furnaces to biogas and/or installing battery backup in lieu of the generator. - iii.
+Installing solar panels on the south-facing roof of the Maintenance Shop and/or ground mounted panels. - iv.
+Adding weather stripping and seasonal interior storms to the original windows. - v.
+Insulating the ceiling and then the walls of the older part of McCathran Hall. - (c) Consider ground-mounted or other locations for small solar arrays. - (d) Investigate routes (e.g. via collaboration with Montgomery County), costs, and benefits of town-wide composting. - (e) Investigate opportunities and strategies, costs, and benefits of processing plant material for carbon sequestration in collaboration with Montgomery County and/or other partners. - (f) Consider the interest in and possible location of a community garden. - (g) Consider transitioning to non-gasoline powered maintenance equipment (i.e., plug-in electric or biofuel) as the current equipment reaches the end of its useful life; - (h) Consider installing plug-in chargers (EV charging) at the Maintenance Shop, Town Hall, playground parking, Commercial Corner, and/or Train Station if it can be done without financial detriment to the Town.

-13.4 Sustainability Options for Individual Residential Properties Recommendations:
+13.4 Sustainability Options for Individual Residential Properties Recommendations